mmackenzie-syd/ts-app/README.md

 ### List of Changes

-I made the following changes to the code to correct it:
+I made the following changes to the code to correct it and ensure that it ran correctly (in the way that I think its meant to run).

 1) Bind the callback method functions to the Stopwatch class instance so that the callbacks will work.